 The final step is called Mantecatura in Italian, which means adding the final fatty component, which usually comes from butter.

-The point here is to add an extra layer of fat to make it extra creamy.
+The point here is to add an extra layer of fat to make it creamy.

 You may taste and adjust using salt and pepper to taste, although it is rarely needed.
 It entirely depends on how salty is your vegetable broth.